 - The Alexa assistant is ready to use

-You will need to sign in with your Amazon account (you have one of those, right?) as your Echo won’t be usable without one.
-You don’t need an Amazon Prime account, but you’ll miss out on a few features.
+You will need to sign in with your Amazon account (you have one of those, right?
+If not, just sign up at www.amazon.co.uk/account) as your Echo won’t be usable without one.
+You don’t need an Amazon Prime subscription, but you’ll miss out on a few features.

-Switch from the app to your device’s settings and look for your new Echo in the list of Wi-Fi networks.
-Tap on it and it will connect since no password is required.
+Switch from the app to your phone settings and look for your new Echo in the list of Wi-Fi networks.
+It'll appear as Echo-2JZ or similar.
+Tap on it and it will connect straight away since no password is required.

 Now switch back to the Alexa app.
 If it doesn’t automatically start the process, tap on the three horizontal lines and choose Settings > Set up a new device.
-You may see existing Amazon devices in the list because Alexa is now available on the Fire TV and some Fire tablets.
+You may see existing Amazon devices in the list because Alexa is also available on the Fire TV, some Fire tablets and other devices. including the Amazon Echo Show, reviewed.

 When prompted, select your home Wi-Fi network from the list and enter its password.
-The Echo will now disconnect from your phone and connect to your Wi-Fi network.
+The Echo will now try to connect to your Wi-Fi network.
 Your phone or tablet should automatically reconnect to the same network.

 Assuming your router has an internet connection, Alexa should announce that she is ready to go.

-Note: if you have more than one Echo device, each has to be set up the same way.
-The closest one to you will respond automatically.
+Note: if you have more than one Echo device, each has to be set up individually.

-By default, the wake word is Alexa, but you can change this to Amazon or Echo by going into the settings in the Alexa app.
-You can’t choose your own wake word.
+By default, the wake word is Alexa, but you can change this to Amazon, Echo or Computer by going into the settings in the Alexa app.
+You can’t choose your own wake word, sadly.

-To start, try saying “Alexa, what’s the time?” and she should respond.
+To start, try saying “Alexa, what’s the time?” and she should respond with the current time.

 In order to make her useful, you should set your location in the Alexa app.
 To do this, swipe right to show the menu, tap Settings, tap on your Echo device under ‘Alexa Devices’ then set the location and ensure the time is correct.
 Here you can also change the wake word and the Wi-Fi network to which your Echo connects if you ever need to (or just hold the Action button on top of your Echo for five seconds).